timdgn/Kidney_Stones_Classification/README.md

 1. Clone this repository to your local machine using `git clone https://github.com/timdgn/Kidney_Stones_Classification.git`.
 2. Navigate to the project directory using `cd Kidney_Stones_Classification`.
-3. Install the required Python packages using `pip3 install -r requirements.txt`.
+3. Install the required Python packages in your virtual environment using `pip3 install -r requirements.txt`.
 4. Build the Docker images and run detached containers using `docker-compose up -d --build`.
 5. Go to `http://localhost:8501` and test my app ✨